Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Experiments

 \subsection{Ablation Study}

-We implement ablation studies to validate the effectiveness of our designs.
-All ablation studies are conducted on Caltech101 datasets using the ResNet50 model with different annotation budget \(B\).
+We implement ablation studies to validate the effectiveness of our design choices.
+All ablation studies are conducted on Caltech101 datasets using the ResNet50 model with different AL annotation budget \(B\).
 More details are provided in Appendix E.

 \textbf{Effect of different components.} Conceptually, we quantify the uncertainty of the data using both the discrepancy uncertainty \(\mathcal{S}_d\) and the confusion uncertainty \(\mathcal{S}_c\).
 Ablation studies in \cref{tab:component_ablation} demonstrate that the removal of uncertainty sampling consistently induces performance degradation.
 Moreover, reliance on a single uncertainty measure leads to suboptimal results, indicating that unidimensional uncertainty quantification fails to capture the nuanced heterogeneity inherent in fine-grained image data.
-Crucially, the absence of discrepancy uncertainty or confusion uncertainty prevents the model from learning features with low category directionality and poor structural stability.
-These unlearned features accumulate over active learning cycles, progressively amplifying knowledge gaps, resulting in performance loss.
+Crucially, the absence of discrepancy uncertainty or confusion uncertainty prevents the model from learning features with poor structural stability and low category directionality.
+These unlearned features accumulate over AL cycles, progressively amplifying knowledge gaps, resulting in performance loss.

-Our method selects diversity samples through calibration diversity after uncertainty-weighted clustering.
+Our method selects diversity samples through calibration diversity after the uncertainty-weighted clustering.
 Therefore, we ablate our diversity sampling strategy by four modified variants in \cref{tab:component_ablation}.
 In general, our approach demonstrates consistent superiority over comparative variants, indicating the importance of calibration diversity.
 We infer that over-reliance on local representativeness traps model in local optima, harming generalization, while prioritizing global diversity alone results in inefficient exploration and poor sample selection, hindering accuracy gains.